siriusphp/orm/docs/limits.md

 $productFromCategory->get('name'); // returns 'old name' NOT 'new name'
 ```

 I believe this is a reasonable trade-off in the context of the request-response cycle.
 You usually either retrieve them for display OR modification.
+Plus, it's a bad practice do this in the first place.

 ## 2. Single database

-At the moment the _Sirius ORM_ doesn't know how to handle connections over multiple databases.
-As long as the SELECT queries that contain JOIN are on the same database you should be fine.
+At the moment the _Sirius ORM_ doesn't know how to handle relations over multiple databases.
+The SELECT queries that contain JOINs have to be on the same database.